-Zeolites and other filters have been sampled (unused, contaminated, regenerated).
-Chemical analyses were performed on these samples for major and trace elements, as well as for sulphur and carbon (graphitic, total and organic), Ionic Chromatography (IC) to analyze fluorine, XRD analyses to identify zeolite type and to evaluate a possible crystalline structure of compounds, possibly occurring after gas filtering.
-The aims of these analyses are to characterize contaminants in filters, to identify their form (crystalline, in solution, amorphous), and to define the filters composition after regeneration (Tab.1).
+Unused, contaminated and regenerated purifiers were sampled, and chemical analyses performed for major and trace elements, as well as for sulphur and carbon (graphitic, total and organic), Ionic Chromatography (IC) to analyze fluorine, XRD analyses to identify zeolite type and to evaluate a possible crystalline structure of compounds, possibly occurring after gas filtering.
+The aims of these analyses were to characterize contaminants in filters, to identify their form (crystalline, in solution, amorphous), and to define the filters composition after regeneration.
+A brief description of the analysis methods used is given in Appendix II.

 The zeolite grain size and diffractrometric pattern was studied.
 We found that the molecular sieve material consisted of a mixture of a 5Å type and a 3Å type zeolite, with the 5Å sample being measured with a grain size in the range of 2.0 mm to 2.8 mm, and the 3Å sample with a grain size in the range of 1.0 mm to 1.4 mm.
 Following these findings filters were opened, and filter material completely replaced with unused material.
 The composition of the filters used for the measurements reported in this paper is 100% molecular sieve 5Å type.
-We performed a XRD of the unused 5Å molecular
+We performed a XRD of the unused 5Å molecular sieve material and compared it with existing data.
+The unknown compound well matches zeolite LINDE Type A.